xTool D1 Pro is an upgrade to its previous model, xTool D1. The Pro version has some upgrades in its build, laser module, software, and electronics.

 For example, with the 20W version of xTool D1 Pro, you can engrave a workpiece at twice the speed that the 10W can achieve.

-Interestingly, with the 20W laser module on xTool D1 Pro, you can also engrave in colors on metals like stainless steel.
+Interestingly, with the 20W laser module on xTool D1 Pro, you can also perform colored laser engravings on metals like stainless steel.

-It works by oxidizing the surface layer of the metal and exposing it to the laser beam at different speeds and feeds.
+It works by oxidizing the surface layer of the metal by exposing it to the laser beam at different speeds and feeds.
 The color varies depending on the engraving settings.

-You can find more about how the machine performed in the testing results.
+You can find out more about how the machine performed in the testing results.

-The XY axes of the xTool D1 Pro are belt driven and use steel linear rails and rollers to support the gantries.
+The XY axes of the xTool D1 Pro are belt driven and use steel linear rails and rollers to support the gantry.
 This minimizes wear-off on the wheel, extending its lifetime.

 The maximum speed achievable on D1 Pro is 400 mm/sec (24,000 mm/min).

-For adjusting the laser focus along the Z-axis, you'll have to loosen the laser module and move it up or down, depending on the material thickness but it has one of the easiest focusing mechanisms seen on a diode laser.
+For adjusting the laser focus along the Z-axis, you'll have to loosen the screw on the laser module and move it up or down, depending on the material thickness, but it has one of the easiest focusing mechanisms seen on a diode laser.

 When engraving, you can set it at zero, but while cutting, you can set the laser module to focus at the center of the workpiece.

 Note that while adjusting the laser focus too deep into the material, the laser shield can come in contact with the workpiece and drag along.